Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/README.md

 ## Motivation
 Provide a paragraph description of the purpose of our project

+## Methods
+Provide description of why we chose the model we did

-## Methods/Usage
+## Usage
-Example of how to use the software
+Provide an example of how to use the software

 ## License
 Our project is licensed under the MIT license.